compomics/moFF/README.md

   	--weight_comb		combination weighting : 0 for no weight 1 for a weighted schema
   	--tol			the mass tollerance (ppm)
   	--rt_w			the rt windows for xic (minutes).
 Default value is  3  min
 	--rt_p			the time windows for the ms2 peptide/feature in apex (minutes).
-Default value is 0.2 --rt_p_match		the time windows for the matched features in apex ( minutes).
-Default value is 0.4 --peptide_summary   flag that allows have as output the peptided summary intensity file.
+Default value is 1 --rt_p_match		the time windows for the matched features in apex ( minutes).
+Default value is 1.5 --peptide_summary   flag that allows have as output the peptided summary intensity file.
 Default is disable (0) --tag_pep_sum_file  tag string that will be part of the  peptided summary intensity file name.
 Default value is moFF_run --raw_repo		the folder containing the raw files
 ```
+For a correct rt windows, we suggest to set the rt_p value equal or slighly greater to the dynamic exclusion duration set in your machine.
+We suggest also to set the rt_p_match always slightly bigger than the rt windows used the MS2 fetures (rt_p )

 `python moff_all.py --inputF  sample_folder/   --raw_repo sample_folder/ --tol 10  --output_folder output_moff --peptide_summary 1`

 The options are identifcal for both apex and MBR modules.
 The output for the latter (MBR) is stored in the folder sample_folder/mbr_output, while the former (apex) generates files in the specified output_moff folder.
 Log files for both algorithms are generated in the respective folders.